powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

                                     computations.
 The control deadband is taken into account.
 This mode can be further configured with parameter
                                     **incrementalTransformerRatioTapControlOuterLoopMaxTapShift**

 The default value is `INCREMENTAL_VOLTAGE_CONTROL`.

 ```{note}
 For OpenLoadFlow 1.16.0 and before, the default value was `WITH_GENERATOR_VOLTAGE_CONTROL`.
 ```

 ### transformerReactivePowerControl
-This parameter enables the reactive power control of transformer through a dedicated incremental reactive power control outer loop.
+This parameter enables the reactive power control of transformer through a dedicated incremental reactive power control outer loop.<br>
 The default value is `false`.

 ### incrementalTransformerRatioTapControlOuterLoopMaxTapShift
 Maximum number of tap position change during a single iteration of the incremental voltage and or reactive power control outer loop.
-Applies when `transformerVoltageControlMode` is set to `INCREMENTAL_VOLTAGE_CONTROL` and or when `transformerReactivePowerControl` is enabled (`true`).
+Applies when `transformerVoltageControlMode` is set to `INCREMENTAL_VOLTAGE_CONTROL` and when `transformerReactivePowerControl` is enabled (`true`).<br>
 The default value is `3`.

 ### shuntVoltageControlMode